Daxz0/unnamed-magical_spells/README.md

 - Shebu: Creates waves of shadow that weakens and slows all targets within.
 - Adaigo: Makes a bubble around the caster that slows time of everyone inside, including the caster.
 - Shiringu: Creates an area where spells cannot be casted.
 All physical damage inside is amplified by 2.5x.
+- Datsu: All targets within range will have their mana fed to an orb in the center that explodes after a period of time.
+The more mana it contains, the more damage it deals.

 Orb Spells: